SAP-samples/partner-reference-application/Tutorials/34b-Multi-Tenancy-Provisioning-Connect-S4HC.md

 ### Configure Authentication by Business Users
 Configure SAP S/4HANA Cloud for OAuth 2.0 SAML Bearer authentications.

+1. Determine the identifying certificate of the SAP BTP consumer subaccount.
     1. In the SAP BTP consumer subaccount, to get the identifying X509 certificate of the SAP BTP consumer subaccount, open the menu item *Connectivity* and go to *Destinations*.

     2. Choose *Download Trust* and save the file with the signing certificate.

     3. Change the file name using *.cer* as file extension, for example, to `sap-btp-signing-certificate.cer`.

     4. Open the file with the signing certificate and note down the *Issued by* or *Issuer* name.

         As a result, you have a file with the **SAP BTP subaccount signing certificate** (with file extension *.cer)* and the **SAP BTP subaccount service provider name**, referred to as *Issued by* in the SAP BTP subaccount signing certificate.
 Keep them both as you need them later.

+2. Create the OAuth 2.0 identity provider in SAP S/4HANA Cloud.

-5. In SAP S/4HANA Cloud, to configure an OAuth 2.0 identity provider, open the *Partner Applications - Poetry Slam Manager Tenant 2* *Communication System* created above.
+    1. In SAP S/4HANA Cloud, to configure an OAuth 2.0 identity provider, open the *Partner Applications - Poetry Slam Manager Tenant 2* *Communication System* you created in the previous step.
-6. Activate *OAuth 2.0 Identity Provider*.
+    2. Activate *OAuth 2.0 Identity Provider*.
-7. Upload the **SAP BTP Subaccount Signing Certificate** via *Upload Signing Certificate*.
+    3. Upload the **SAP BTP Subaccount Signing Certificate** via *Upload Signing Certificate*.
-8. Copy the *CN* property of the *Signing Certificate Issuer* into *OAuth 2.0 SAML Issuer* field.
+    4. Copy the *CN* property of the *Signing Certificate Issuer* into *OAuth 2.0 SAML Issuer* field.
-9. Keep the *User ID Mapping Mode* = *User Name*.
+    5. Keep the *User ID Mapping Mode* = *User Name*.

-10. In SAP S/4HANA Cloud, to change the authentication method of the communication arrangement for enterprise projects to OAuth 2.0, open the *Poetry Slam Manager - Projects* *Communication Arrangement*  created above.
+3. In SAP S/4HANA Cloud, to change the authentication method of the communication arrangement for enterprise projects to OAuth 2.0, open the *Poetry Slam Manager - Projects* *Communication Arrangement*  you created in a previous step.

-11. Go to *Inbound Communication* and reselect the user for inbound communication.
+4. Go to *Inbound Communication* and reselect the user for inbound communication.
 Choose the same user with authentication method *OAuth 2.0*.
      > Note: The OData services for project profiles and project processing status don't support OAuth and, therefore, these services will be used with a basic authentication.

-12. Take note of the **SAP S/4HANA Cloud OData Service URL** (service URL of service Enterprise Project) and the OAuth 2.0 details:
+5. Take note of the **SAP S/4HANA Cloud OData Service URL** (service URL of service Enterprise Project) and the OAuth 2.0 details:
     - SAP S/4HANA Cloud OAuth Client ID (this is the same as the SAP S/4HANA Cloud Communication User)
     - SAP S/4HANA Cloud OAuth Client Secret (this is the SAP S/4HANA Cloud Communication User Password)
     - SAP S/4HANA Cloud OAuth User Name
     - SAP S/4HANA Cloud OAuth Token Service URL
     - SAP S/4HANA Cloud OAuth SAML2 Audience
     - SAP S/4HANA Cloud OAuth Scope *API_ENTERPRISE_PROJECT_SRV_0002*.

-13. Open the SAP S/4HANA Cloud UI (in this example, using Chrome as a browser) and choose the lock icon *View site information*.
-Export the **SAP S/4HANA Cloud Server Certificate** as base-64 encoded *X.-509* file.
+6. Open the SAP S/4HANA Cloud UI in a Google Chrome browser and click on the lock icon *View site information* on the left side of the URL.
+To export the **SAP S/4HANA Cloud Server Certificate** as a base-64 encoded *X.-509* file, choose *Connection is secure* and *Certificate is valid*.
+Choose *Details* and *Export*.

 ## Set Up Destinations to Connect the SAP BTP App to SAP S/4HANA Cloud